anirbang324/javascript-basic-to-advanced/calculator-using-js-main/README.md

 # calculator-using-js
-A simple calculator created using javascript,css and HTML.
+A simple calculator created using javascript,css and html.